Aref-Shahbakhsh/LGLoc/README.md

 ### 📥 Pretrained Weights

-Pretrained weights are available in the `Model_weights` directory.
+Pretrained weights are available in the `Model weights` directory.
 You can load these to avoid retraining from scratch.

 ---

 ## 🔬 Secondary Structure Prediction

-The secondary structures used in LGLoc are stored in the `Secondary_structure` folder and were predicted using the [ViennaRNA Package](https://www.tbi.univie.ac.at/RNA/).
+The secondary structures used in LGLoc are stored in the `predicted secondary structures` folder and were predicted using the [ViennaRNA Package](https://www.tbi.univie.ac.at/RNA/).

 To predict secondary structure for your own RNA sequences: